 If you have done the right research about your audiences and personas, then you will have the data to drive where each type of content should be published.
 These content platforms may include your website, your blog, social media, forums, etc.

 You may want to use a variety of formats depending upon your audience and the platform to which the content will be published.
-These include text, photos, video, other forms of multimedia, etc. And consider that all of your content should be compatible with mobile devices (iOS and Android), as these devices now surpass PC use.
+These include text, photos, video, infographics created with infographic maker, and other forms of multimedia, etc. And consider that all of your content should be compatible with mobile devices (iOS and Android), as these devices now surpass PC use.

 You will need to develop a schedule/calendar for the publication of your content, usually monthly.
+A content planning tool is a great solution to organize your content more efficiently.
 You may want to schedule by topic, crafting different types of content for separate platforms and audiences.
+You can also use write my paper services to help create content more professionally.
 You must also keep in mind the frequency of publication, depending on the platform.
 If followers are used to new blog posts once a week, then you need to keep that up; you may want to post on Facebook, Twitter, or Instagram more often than that.
 Emails to those who have subscribed to your newsletter or who have provided an email address to download a piece of content (e.g., an e-book) should be placed on that calendar as well, but are subject to change based upon the analytics you receive about them.

 Plan to study these reports carefully.
 They will tell you what is working and what is not, and you will then be able to re-model content that needs more work.